cliffnyendwe/blog-post/README.md

 * As a writer you can moderate the comments on your blog posts by deleting them.
 * As a writer you can also update and/or delete your blog posts.

-# Live Demo
-The web app can be accessed from the following link https://git.heroku.com/cliff-blog.git
 # License
 The project is under license by MIT